algbio/SBWT/README.md

 **Troubleshooting**: If you run into problems involving the `<filesystem>` header, you probably need to update your compiler.
 The compiler `g++-8` should be sufficient.
 Install a new compiler and direct CMake to use it with the `-DCMAKE_CXX_COMPILER` option.
 For example, to set the compiler to `g++-8`, run CMake with the option `-DCMAKE_CXX_COMPILER=g++-8`.

+Note: the Elias-Fano variants make use of the `_upext64` instruction in the BMI2 instruction set.
+Older CPUs might not support this instruction.
+In that case, we fall back to a simple software implementation, which will ruin the query performance of the Elias-Fano variants (those whose variant name starts with "mef").

 # Index construction

 To build one of the SBWT variants, run `./build/bin/sbwt build`.